paulopinheiro1234/hadatac/README.md

 * hadatac.loader: A parser and loader for CCSV datasets
 * hadatac.solr: Solr collections for data and metadata

+## Community

+Jois us on this discussion at hadatac-user-list@googlegroups.com

 ## Acknowledgements

 Thanks to Andrea Gazzarini for providing valuable feedback and sharing knowledge on putting together Apache Solr and RDF triple store.
 Visit SolRDF project at https://github.com/agazzarini/SolRDF